bgord/Hapiline/README.md

 $ ./npm.sh run frontend:dev
 ```

-The app should be already up and running at `localhost:3333`.
+The app should be already up and running at `hapiline.localhost`.

 ## Development